-Johnson Rice & Company, L.L.C. ("Johnson Rice") was retained by Superior to provide a fairness opinion in connection with the Merger.
-On April 13, 1999 Johnson Rice rendered its oral opinion to the Superior Board, later confirmed in writing, that as of such date and based upon factors and assumptions set forth therein, the Exchange Percentage was fair from a financial point of view to holders of Superior Common Stock.
+Johnson Rice & Company, L.L.C. ("Johnson Rice") was retained by Superior to provide a fairness opinion in connection with the Merger, On April 13, 1999 Johnson Rice rendered its oral opinion to the Superior Board, later confirmed in writing on April 16, 1999 and updated on June 17, 1999, that as of such dates and based upon factors and assumptions set forth therein, the Exchange Percentage was fair from a financial point of view to holders of Superior Common Stock.
 In rendering its opinion, Johnson Rice took into account that the consideration to be paid to Cardinal stockholders in connection with the Merger was determined through arms'-length negotiations between Cardinal and Superior.
 Superior has agreed to pay Johnson Rice a fee for its fairness opinion and related advisory services of \$1,200,000 payable upon the consummation of the Merger.
 Superior has also agreed to reimburse Johnson Rice for its expenses related to the engagement and to indemnify Johnson Rice and its affiliates against certain liabilities and expenses, including liabilities under federal securities laws in connection with Johnson Rice's engagement.
-The full text of the Johnson Rice letter is attached to this Proxy Statement as Appendix B. See "The Merger - Opinion of Financial Advisers."
+The full text of the Johnson Rice letter is attached to this Proxy Statement as Appendix B. See "The Merger--Opinion of Financial Advisers."